JD-14/RISC_SPM_Project/README.md

 # RISC_SPM_Project
-This repo contains the RTL to GDSII files for a Reduce Instruction Set Computer Stored Program Machine (RISC SPM) project.)
+This repo contains the RTL to GDSII files for a Reduced Instruction Set Computer Stored Program Machine (RISC SPM) project.)